fakerybakery/Spinz/README.md

-# Spinz
+# Spinz Sans Skill
-SPINZ SANS SKILL: A simple game that requires absolutely no skill.
+A simple game that requires absolutely no skill.
+Open sourced!
+Please do not use this software for commercial purposes.